 What is Nuclear Energy?

-Nuclear reactions cause changes in the nucleus of atoms which in turn leads to changes in atom itself.
+Nuclear reactions cause changes in the nucleus of atoms which in turn leads to changes in the atom itself.
 Nuclear reactions convert 1 element into a completely different element.
-Suppose if a nucleus interacts with any other particles then separates without altering the characteristics of other nuclei than the process is called as nuclear scattering rather than specifying it as a nuclear reaction.
-This does not imply to radioactive decay.
+Suppose if a nucleus interacts with any other particles and then separates without altering the characteristics of other nuclei then the process is called as nuclear scattering rather than specifying it as a nuclear reaction.
+This does not imply radioactive decay.

-One of the most evident nuclear reaction is nuclear fusion reaction that occurs in fissionable materials producing induced nuclear fission.
+One of the most evident nuclear reactions is the nuclear fusion reaction that occurs in fissionable materials producing induced nuclear fission.

 Nuclear Reactions – Types

 - Inelastic scattering: This process takes place when a transfer of energy occurs.
 It occurs above threshold energy.i.e Et = ((A+1)/A)* ε1, where Et is called as the inelastic threshold energy and ε1 is the energy of the first excited state.

 - Elastic Scattering: It occurs when there is energy transfer between a particle and intends nuclei.
 It is the most vital process for slowing down neutrons.
 In the case of an elastic scattering total kinetic energy of any system is conserved.